 Social.
 Whole families were out for the day, adults, kids, grandparents and even dogs.
 I can't think of many other sports that cross generations like this.

 Touring.
-Although we only made a short trip into the woods, I still felt “at one with nature”.
+Although we only made a short trip into the woods, I still felt “at one with nature” for at least a few seconds.
 I can for the first time understand the attraction of a “skitur” from cabin to cabin.

 Will I still enjoy cross-country skiing this time next year?
 I have no idea.
 This weekend has given me renewed confidence to try downhill skiing and snowboarding, so maybe one of those will become my thing.